K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 3.2	For Ruby itself, BOSH must compile the source into binary.
 3.3	For Python applications, BOSH must install Python eggs and copy the source file.
 4	Observe these principles when writing a packaging script.
 4.1	Start the script with "set -e –x".
-This helps debugging during compilation by immediately scripting termination if an error occurs.
+This helps to debug during compilation by immediately scripting termination if an error occurs.
 4.2	Verify if the code for copy, install, or compile (represented by the BOSH_INSTALL_TARGET environment variable) can be generated in the directory to be installed.
 Use configure or equivalent operation for "make" commands.
 4.3	Ensure that the binaries deployed as dependencies of the BOSH package specification file are available.